 There are many resources on campus offering help while you are a student at our university.
-If you are in need of anything not listed below, please email the International Programs Advisor or a staff member in the Office of International Programs for guidance.
+If you are in need of anything not listed below, please email the International Programs Advisor or a staff member in International Student and Scholar Services for guidance.

 The Center for Writing and Rhetoric Writing Centers offer free writing consultations to all UM students.
 No matter your home campus, you may make face-to-face or online appointments at any of our writing centers through our WCOnline system.
 They have physical locations at the Oxford, Tupelo, and DeSoto campuses and offer online sessions to students at all UM campuses, including Booneville, Grenada, and the UMMC in Jackson.